ytakefuji/counting-for-entomologists/README.md

 # A new tool for counting the number of small insects for entomologists

+# How to install this package:
+$ pip install bugcount==0.0.1

+# How to use this package:
+$ bugcount pillbug.png

 <pre>
 This new repository introduces a new tool on object counting for entomologists.